IBM/trusted-service-identity/docs/spire-helm.md

 # Deploying Tornjak with Helm charts
-This tutorial demonstrates the steps required to deploy Tornjak and SPIRE elements in Kubernetes cluster.
+This tutorial demonstrates the steps to deploy Tornjak and SPIRE elements in Kubernetes cluster.

 There are two helm charts available:
-* tornjak - this helm chart deploys Tornjak server, SPIRE Server and all the components to support the management.
-Additionally, this chart contains a plugin for deploying [OIDC component](./spire-oidc-tutorial.md)
+* tornjak - this helm chart deploys Tornjak server, SPIRE Server and all the components to support the server management.
+Additionally, this chart contains a plugin for deploying OIDC component that is used for [OIDC Tutorial](./spire-oidc-tutorial.md)
 * spire - this helm chart deploys SPIRE agents, one per every worker node.
 Additionally, the chart install some optional elements like [workload registrar](./spire-workload-registrar.md) and webhook (TBD).

 ## Prerequisites